 The spacious and luminous 76m2 studio is situated on the sixth floor of a building designed by Einar Sjöström and W.G.
 Palmqvist constructed in 1913.
 The studio comes with a sleeping area, kitchen, bathroom and basic equipment.
 The rent of the studio is 1150e/month which includes electricity, water and internet.
 The Foundation grants each resident 1000e/month to cover for the costs.
 The resident must pay for other costs him/herself.

 The length of the residency varies between 6 to 24 months and depends of the previous resident’s stay.
-The Foundation usually informs about the applying on its website and in art magazines about six months before the studio is available.
-The residence is occupied until in the end of 2017.
+The Foundation usually informs about the applying on its website, social media and in art magazines about six months before the studio is available.
+The residence is occupied until summer of 2020.